millerhoo/journey4-adwc/workshops/journey4-adwc/LabGuideDIPC.md

 $ ./ggsci
 edit param dipcext
 ```
-- add the follwing lines that extracts data from the table adwc_repl.channels in PDB1 and save the file
+- add the following lines that extracts data from the table adwc_repl.channels in PDB1 and save the file
 ```
 extract dipcext
 setenv (ORACLE_SID=ORCL)